markuskont/dockerfiles/alerta/README.md

 ## HTTPS

 Images are for internal usage, so this is not handled by dockerfiles.
-Users should customize [nginx config](proxy/nginx.conf) on proxy should htis be a requirement.
+Users should customize [nginx config](proxy/nginx.conf) on proxy should this be a requirement.